Introduction / History

 What are Their Beliefs?

 The religion of Jibu is called "buki", which means "thing of death."
-It is a mixture of superstition, rituals, putting curses on enemies, removing curses by paying shamans.
+It is a mixture of rituals, putting curses on enemies and removing curses by paying shamans.
 They have rituals to placate the rain god, river god, mountain god, etc. Men and women differ in the way they do buki.
 The men go as a group to sacred spots high in the hills to do buki.
 The rituals include slaughtering chickens and pouring out guinea corn beer as sacrifices to the gods.
 Women never see the men doing buki.
 Occasionally the men do buki close to the village.
 During this time the women and children are required to stay in their huts.
 The belief is that if they see the rituals, they will die or go crazy.

 In past generations, Islam has been forced on the Jibu people.
 Most of those who profess Islam do not understand its teachings well, but continue to profess Islam as it offers more government jobs, better education, and other benefits.